 - Hosting costs can explode as your self-hosted sites grow.
-Most developers aren’t well versed in what it takes to setup and maintain a stable and secure server, let alone all the systems that high traffic sites need (like Varnish or Nginx caching, load balancing, etc.).
+Most developers aren’t well versed in what it takes to setup and maintain a stable and secure server, let alone all the systems that high traffic sites need (caching, CDN, load balancing, etc.).
 If your developers aren’t up to date on the latest tools/tactics for dealing with server load, you’ll spend a lot of money on raw server power to compensate.

 When you add it all up, a self-hosted ecommerce site can cost thousands to setup and hundreds a month to maintain.
 While there are some key benefits to self-hosted ecommerce – the main benefit being full customization options – there are other options.

 Hosted ecommerce sites charge a substantial monthly fee ($300+ per month), but they offer a LOT of benefits:

 - No worries about software updates, plugin conflicts, etc.